dandavison/temporalio-temporal/tools/statemachine/chasm-lifecycle-activity-status.md

 ## Conceptual Layers

-There are four conceptual layers of state tracking for standalone activities:
+There are five conceptual layers of state tracking for standalone activities:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐